 The approved Operational Management Plan.

-Noise levels from the premises, shall not exceed the relevant noise criteria detailed in the approved Acoustic Assessment Report (prepared by Acoustic Logic, Document No. 20221337.1/2111A/R0/ANP, dated 21 November 2022).

-Furthermore, the provisions of the Protection of the Environment Operations Act 1997, apply to the development, in terms of regulating offensive noise.

 The operating noise level of plant and equipment shall not exceed 5 dB (A) above the background noise level, when measured at the boundaries of the premises.
 The provisions of the Protection of the Environment Operations Act 1997 apply to the development, in terms of regulating offensive noise.